oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-03.md

 ## JWT Body {#txn-token-body}

-### Common Claims
+### Required Claims {#txn-token-claims}
-The JWT body MUST have the following claims regardless of whether the Txn-Token is a Leaf Txn-Token or a Nested Txn-Token:
+The JWT body MUST have the following claims:

 * An `iss` claim, whose value is a URN {{RFC8141}} that uniquely identifies the workload or the Txn-Token Service that created the Txn-Token.
 * An `iat` claim, whose value is the time at which the Txn-Token was created.
 * An `exp` claim, whose value is the time at which the Txn-Token expires.
-Note that if this claim is in a Nested Txn-Token, then this `exp` value MUST NOT exceed the `exp` value of the Txn-Token included in the JWT Body.

-### Leaf Txn-Token Claims {#txn-token-claims}
-The following claims MUST be present in the JWT body of a Leaf Txn-Token:

 * A `txn` claim, whose value is the unique identifier of entire call chain.
 * A `sub_id` claim, whose value is the unique identifier of the user or workload on whose behalf the call chain is being executed.
 The format of this claim MAY be a Subject Identifier as specified in {{SubjectIdentifiers}}.
 * An `azc` claim, whose value is a JSON object that contains values that remain constant in the call chain.